Documentation Menu

 Creating Interests

 Start by adding 3-5 topics you genuinely want to read about.
-Interests can be anything:
+Interests can range from wide areas to narrow niches:

-• Broad: "AI" will surface content about machine learning, LLMs, robotics, and more
+• Wide topics: "AI" will surface content about machine learning, LLMs, robotics, and more

-• Specific: "Rust async runtime internals" will find exactly that
+• Narrow topics: "Rust async runtime internals" will find exactly that

-• Personal: "Home Cooking" or "Photography" are good too.
+• Personal topics: "Home Cooking" or "Photography" are great too.
 Scour isn't just for tech or work

 Here are some examples of what other users are interested in: